Bicolored roundleaf bat: Range

-The bicolored roundleaf bat is found in Southeast Asia where its range includes Indonesia, Malaysia, the Philippines, Thailand, and Timor-Leste.
+The bicolored roundleaf bat is found in Southeast Asia where its range includes Indonesia, Malaysia, Singapore, the Philippines, Thailand, and Timor-Leste.
 It has been documented at elevations up to 600 m above sea level.
 Hipposideros bicolor atrox is documented in southern Thailand to Sumatra.
 Hipposideros bicolor major located in Enggano Islands and Nias.
 Hipposideros bicolor bicolor inhabits in Java stretching to the Lesser Sunda Islands and Borneo.
 Hipposideros bicolor erigens lives solely in the Philippines.

 Habitat

 Roosting in groups of up to 150 bats, the bicolored leafnose bat must have darkness and high humidity.
 They are known to roost in environments that have a constant temperature several degrees cooler than the surrounding areas.
 Though they prefer to live in forest, they will not dwell in an area that has been disturbed or diminished by humans.

 Threats and conservation

 As of 2020, it is evaluated as a least-concern species by the IUCN—its lowest conservation priority.
 It meets the criteria for this classification because it has a wide geographic range; its range includes protected areas; and it is considered locally common.
 Despite its wide geographic range, the bicolored leafnose bat is extremely sensitive to habitat loss via deforestation.
 Deforestation is rapidly growing due to increased demand for residential development and agricultural land for oil palm.
 Palm oil is derived from the oil palm and is used in detergent, lipstick and margarine.
 Palm oil is exported primarily by Malaysia and Indonesia producing 88 percent of the world's supply.
 WWF has led collaboration with other large retailers of palm oil to agree to only use land that has not been subjected to deforestation.